 8.3 SAS vs. SATA Cable: What’s the Difference difference

 SAS uses SCSI commands in its error-recovery and error-reporting feature, which is more functional than SATA drives.
-SAS uses more signaling voltages than SATA.
-This higher voltage makes SAS used in server backplanes.
+SAS uses more signaling voltages than SATA, and this higher voltage makes SAS used in server backplanes.

 8.4 More about SAS Cable

-Mini SAS Cable: This a High-speed data storage interface with transfer speed reaching 12GB/s.
-This cable is the new age
+Mini SAS Cable: This is a High-speed data storage interface with a transfer speed reaching 12GB/s.
+This cable is a new age.

 9. Where to Buy Custom SATA Cable

 Many companies out there where one can purchase SATA cables, but very few know their onions.
 When it comes to a high-quality product, swift delivery, and prompt customer support, CLOOM is the best choice.

 You could reach out to us for our expert help.